Haskell 101: Expressions, Types and Functions

 >> :t (1 :: Int, 2 :: Int) (1 :: Int, 2 :: Int) :: (Int, Int) >> :t (2 :: Int, 3 :: Int, 4 :: Int) (2 :: Int, 3 :: Int, 4 :: Int) :: (Int, Int, Int) >> :t (“Hi”, “Bye”, “Good”) ([Char], [Char], [Char])

 Since tuples are expressions like any other, we can make lists out of them!
 However, we cannot combine tuples of different types in the same list.

 This concludes the first section of our liftoff series.
 Look at how much we’ve gone through in one article!
 We installed the Haskell platform and started experimenting with the Haskell interpreter.
-We also learned about expressions, types, and functions, which are the building blocks of functional programming in Haskell.
+We also learned about expressions, types, and functions, which are the building blocks of Haskell.